Star Wars: The Clone Wars: The Lost Missions Blu-ray review

 Anakin Skywalker wants answers; meanwhile, his closest relationship is tested to its limits.
 Master Yoda makes a discovery that could forever change the balance of power in the galaxy.
 Meanwhile, an intrepid clone trooper uncovers a shocking conspiracy, as Darth Sidious sets the stage for his ultimate act of treachery against the Jedi.

-THE LOWDOWN: Some of you, dear readers, have already seen Star Wars: The Clones Wars on an HD television, via Blu-ray, or on some combination or something similar.
+Some of you, dear readers, have already seen Star Wars: The Clones Wars on an HD television, via Blu-ray, or on some combination or something similar.
 A PR company working with Buena Vista Home Entertainment kindly sent me a copy of the Star Wars: The Clones Wars: The Lost Missions Blu-ray to be reviewed for the Bin.
 I thank them.
 I thank them twice for giving me the chance to see Star Wars: The Clone Wars in HD and Blu-ray glory.

 I spent the 2013 Thanksgiving holidays at my sister and brother-in-law's home.
 When my niece and newphew weren't hogging the big screen, high-definition television, I got a chance to watch Star Wars: Episode III – Revenge of the Sith, which, for me, was liking seeing the movie for the first time.
 I could not believe the textures and colors I was seeing.